CupapiOT/croquis-image-references/README.md

 ## Help

-Please read the [help.txt](help.txt) file for help on a potential low-end device specific issue, and for a full list of keyboard shortcuts.
+Please read the [help.txt](help.txt) file for help on troubleshooting and a copy of the above guide on how to get started, and for a full list of keyboard shortcuts.

-If you're facing other issues not present within the file, feel free to [open an issue](https://github.com/CupapiOT/image-references/issues) on GitHub.
+If you're facing other issues not present within the file, feel free to [open an issue](https://github.com/CupapiOT/croquis-image-references/issues) on GitHub.

 ## Contributions